OpenTimetable/OpenTimetable-v1/README.md

 ```

 ### Day events
-Events are special type of event that lasts a whole day, therefore it doesn't have defined timespan.
+Events are special type of event that lasts a whole day, therefore it doesn't have a defined timespan.

 #### Structure
 `dayevents` element is an array containing [`day event objects`](#day-event).